rodriguez-maria/AnimeDiary/server/README.md

 # AnimeDiary Server
-The server for the AnimeDiary project is written in [express](https://expressjs.com/) with [MongoDB](https://www.mongodb.com/) as data source.
+The server for the AnimeDiary project is written in [express](https://expressjs.com/) with [MongoDB](https://www.mongodb.com/) as its data source.

 ## Getting Started
 Use the following steps to get the project and start the server locally.